Mo3704/Social-Network-Analysis/README.md

 - **Conspiracy-focused networks** ( 5G caused covid)
 - **Normal conversational networks**

+##  File Structure
+- gephi file contain both graphs Conspiracy and non-conspiracy graphs visualized in a representable way with some statistics
+- Project Report contain interpretation and insigths of the graphs and compare between both of them

 The goal is to identify key differences in network topology, influence patterns, and community behavior that may indicate misinformation spread or echo chamber formation.

 ---